kg583/VandyBot/README.md

 ## Suggestions & Feedback

 Bug reports, suggestions, and other feedback can be raised as issues on this repository.
 If VandyBot goes offline for any reason, message `kg583#8684` on Discord to restart the bot client.
-If connectivity issues persist, the bot may be moved to 3rd-party hosting service.
+If connectivity issues persist, the bot may be moved to a 3rd-party hosting service.

 ## Disclaimer